Cuauhtémoc Blanco: Style of play

 Blanco is considered to be one of the greatest Mexican footballers of all time, as well as one of the best penalty takers of all time, having scored 71 out of 73 penalties in his career, giving him a 97.26% success rate from the spot.

-His brash, aggressive, and confrontative playing style is reflected both on and off the field, pulling ingenious plays and being combative against the press, players, and coaches alike.
+His aggressive and confrontative playing style was reflected both on and off the field, pulling ingenious plays and being combative against the press, players, and coaches alike.

-Cuauhtemiña
+Cuauteminha

-Blanco is also remembered for the Cuauhtemiña, or Blanco Trick, which he performed notably at the 1998 World Cup.
+Blanco is also remembered for the Cuauteminha, or Blanco Trick, which he performed notably at the 1998 World Cup.
 In the trick, when two or more opposition players are trying to take the ball from him, he traps the ball between his feet and jumps through the defenders – releasing the ball in the air and landing with it under control as he leaves the opposition players behind.
 The trick is easy to perform but is eye-catching and has been incorporated as a special skill into the FIFA series of football video games.